Respiratory surveillance report

 4.1 Influenza, RSV and COVID-19 care homes outbreaks

-There was one Flu A (not subtyped) outbreak reported in a care home setting in week 50 (Figure 4.1).
+There were six Flu A (not subtyped) outbreaks reported in a care home setting in week 02.
+This is a decrease from week 01 outbreaks.
+(Figure 4.1).

 Weekly number of confirmed influenza, RSV and COVID-19 outbreaks, by year and epidemiological week